Welcome to Bruce Watson’s web page

 Bruce now has a blog to share some of his news and experience in a bit more detail.
 Check it out: Bruce's blog

 News and upcoming gigs:

-In September UHAH had a fabulous week in Flinders Island, conducting a ukulele workshop, working with a local acapella group, and doing a very powerful and moving concert in the Whitemark Hall, joined by Ronnie Summers (see The story behind The Man and The Woman and the Edison Phonograph below) - all topped off with a wonderful musical afternoon with local musicians and community at Lady Baron.
-You can read more about the Flinders Island trip in Bruce's blog.
+UHAH had a fabulous week in Flinders Island,including a very powerful and moving concert in the Whitemark Hall, joined by Ronnie Summers (see The story behind The Man and The Woman and the Edison Phonograph below) You can read more about the Flinders Island trip in Bruce's blog.

-A major highlight was Bruce's first tour of NZ in October. (see photos), with concerts in Christchurch, Auckland, Whangerei, and the Wellington Folk Festival, where he blew them away.
+Bruce also did his first tour of NZ, with concerts in Christchurch, Auckland, Whangerei, and the Wellington Folk Festival, where he blew them away.

 Bruce's newest album Balance is available through this website - as are his previous albums.

 The launch at the Boite, supported by the cream of Melbourne's folk musicians was packed,and a magic evening.Order, listen to tracks and find out more about Balance

 View photos of the launch on Facebook